Abolitionism in the United Kingdom

 Abolitionism in the United Kingdom was the movement in the late 18th and early 19th centuries to end the practice of slavery, whether formal or informal, in the United Kingdom, the British Empire and the world, including ending the Atlantic slave trade.
 It was part of a wider abolitionism movement in Western Europe and the Americas.
+It spanned over a century and involved a wide range of activists, politicians, religious groups, and former slaves.